School board meets Monday to talk graduation plans

-PEABODY — The School Committee will convene Monday in a special session to resume talks on planning for an in-person graduation at Peabody High next month, as opposed to a virtual celebration amid the ongoing coronavirus pandemic.
+PEABODY — The School Committee will convene Monday in a special session to resume talks on planning for an in-person graduation at Peabody High next month.

 A notice of the special meeting, which will be conducted online via Zoom, was posted Thursday afternoon for 3 p.m. on Monday.